-Spread Eagle Mountain and the West Peak
+Spread Eagle Mountain

 July 4, 2009

 This would have been a good trip had we only summited Spread Eagle Mountain, but by traversing west along the ridge to climb a high point it became a great one!
-Traversing an airy ridge with pinnacles capped our trip nicely.
+Climbing an airy ridge with pinnacles capped our trip nicely.

 We hiked 4.2 km down the road to where it crosses Spionkop Creek.
 After walking over the culvert, we dropped down the left side and found a trail that led to a creekbed.
 We tramped up the creekbed to a scree slope.
-At the top of the scree slope, we found an animal trail and followed it to the hanging valley.
+At the top of the slope, we found an animal trail and followed it to the hanging valley.
 When we came to a break in a cliff band on our left, we scrambled up it.
 After that, we plodded up a grassy slope to the ridge to see Spread Eagle Mountain ahead.
 The way to the summit was obvious.

 After bagging Spread Eagle Mountain, we traversed back along the ridge.
-As we drew closer, to our surprise, not only could the summit block be ascended but it was merely a steep hike!
+As we drew closer, to our surprise, not only could the summit block be ascended, but it was merely a steep hike!

 Sonny's Trip Report

-Castle Wilderness, where the buffalo roam.
+Castle Provincial Park, where the buffalo roam

 Spread Eagle Mountain (left) and the West Peak (right)

-After hiking up the creek, we ascended the scree slope to reach the hanging valley.
-(Mouse
+After hiking up the creek, we ascended the scree slope to reach the hanging valley (mouse

-over to see our route.)
+over to see our route)

-Coming up the creek bed, East End of Loaf Mountain behind.
+Coming up the creek bed, East End of Loaf Mountain behind

-We head to the scree slope.
+We headed to the scree slope

-Sonny passes some interesting rock formations.
+Sonny passes some interesting rock formations

-Jones columbine wildflowers were everywhere.
+Jones columbine wildflowers were everywhere

 Another variety of columbine

-The West Peak appears formidable.
+The West Peak appears formidable

-Sonny never declines to climb an obstacle even when it can be easily avoided.
+Sonny never declines to climb an obstacle even when it can be easily avoided

 Sonny on a small pinnacle